Sleep Disorders

 • The relevance of the timing of risk factors for growing epidemiological data on sleep, aging, and cognitive decline is reviewed. | |

-Since the late 1990s, many researchers have demonstrated that sleep characteristics, sleep, and sleep-wake rhythm disturbances have an important role in the aging process.
+Since the late 1990s, many researchers have demonstrated that sleep characteristics, sleep, and sleep-wake rhythm disturbances are important in the aging process.
 They cannot be considered a mere and inevitable consequence of aging, as persons aged 65 years and over are a heterogeneous group.
-Increasing sleep debt in middle and advanced age and excessive daytime sleepiness are under new investigations and should be emphasized and deeply elucidated for specific interventions.
+Increasing sleep debt in middle and advanced age and excessive daytime sleepiness are under new investigation and should be emphasized and deeply elucidated for specific interventions.

-In aging, insomnia or drowsiness, which are collectively referred to as sleep complaints, are frequent and associated with relevant concurrent morbidities.
-Primary sleep disturbances are highly prevalent in older adults (76; 109).
-In the elderly, sleep disturbances can share unconventional presentations among older adults with possible delay in their assessment and management.
-Sleep disturbances are frequent in several forms of dementia and in mild cognitive impairment, with percentages exceeding 40%, and two or more disturbances are often present in the same patient (43).
+In aging, insomnia or drowsiness, collectively referred to as sleep complaints, are frequent and associated with relevant concurrent morbidities.
+Primary sleep disturbances are highly prevalent in older adults (84; 118).
+In the elderly, sleep disturbances can share unconventional presentations among older adults with possible delays in their assessment and management.
+Sleep disturbances are frequent in several forms of dementia and in mild cognitive impairment, with percentages exceeding 40%, and two or more disturbances are often present in the same patient (49).
 Dementia research has shown that brain pathological alterations can precede the clinical onset of cognitive decline by several decades.
-In 2011, the diagnostic criteria for Alzheimer disease introduced a preclinical phase of the disease defined by specific biomarkers (69).
-Growing evidence demonstrates that sleep disturbances can be considered an independent risk factor for neurodegeneration in a bidirectional or circular relationship (53; 46).
+In 2011, the diagnostic criteria for Alzheimer disease introduced a preclinical phase of the disease defined by specific biomarkers (76).
+Growing evidence demonstrates that sleep disturbances can be considered an independent risk factor for neurodegeneration in a bidirectional or circular relationship (59; 52).

 Along normal aging the macrostructure of sleep changes.
-Sleep duration, total sleep time, sleep efficiency, slow wave sleep, and REM sleep decrease whereas the number of awakenings and the duration of time awake during the night increase, as described in a large meta-analysis from 65 studies (polysomnography - actigraphy) on 3577 healthy persons between 5 and 102 years of age (78).
-Two meta-analyses confirmed a linear decrease of total sleep time with aging (10-12 minutes per decade), but this reduction was not clearly detected after 60 years of age, indicating a plateau in this period of life (31).
-A laboratory study on 50 healthy adults between 19 and 81 years of age demonstrated that, considering spontaneous sleep over the 24 hours, older adults had significantly reduced nighttime sleep duration (8.1 hours) as compared to middle-aged (9.1 hours) and young (10.5 hours) adults (15).
+Total sleep time, sleep efficiency, slow wave sleep, and REM sleep decrease, whereas the number of awakenings and the duration of time awake during the night increase, as described in a large meta-analysis from 65 studies (polysomnography - actigraphy) on 3577 healthy persons between 5 and 102 years of age (86).
+Two meta-analyses confirmed a linear decrease of total sleep time with aging (10-12 minutes per decade), but this reduction was not clearly detected after 60 years of age, indicating a plateau in this period of life (37).
+A laboratory study on 50 healthy adults between 19 and 81 years of age demonstrated that, considering spontaneous sleep over the 24 hours, older adults had significantly reduced nighttime sleep duration (8.1 hours) as compared to middle-aged (9.1 hours) and young (10.5 hours) adults (17).

 In general, in healthy aging, slow wave and REM sleep decrease while stage 1 and stage 2 increase but without significant differences as compared to young adults.
-Also, the reduction in REM sleep latency has not demonstrated significant changes: a linear, only 0.6% per decade decrease has been observed until 75 years of age whereas a small increase was found between 75 and 85 years (31).
-Often, REM sleep alterations only emerge as a symptom of degenerative dementias (61; 14).
-Even the microstructure of sleep, including the quality and quantity of sleep oscillations (micro arousals), changes with aging (68).
+Also, the reduction in REM sleep latency has not demonstrated significant changes: a linear, only 0.6% per decade decrease has been observed until 75 years of age whereas a small increase was found between 75 and 85 years (37).
+Often, REM sleep alterations only emerge as a symptom of degenerative dementia (67; 15).
+Even the microstructure of sleep, including the quality and quantity of sleep oscillations (micro arousals), changes with aging (75).

-It is not always easy to define a complete health status in the elderly considering also the possibility of preclinical and prodromal phases of neurodegenerative disorders, Alzheimer disease in particular (46).
+It is not always easy to define a complete health status in the elderly, considering also the possibility of preclinical and prodromal phases of neurodegenerative disorders, particularly Alzheimer disease (52).

 A worse health status is often attributable to an increase in chronic conditions, cognitive decline, and medication use, which can precipitate insomnia or excessive daytime sleepiness.

-In the National Sleep Foundation’s 2003 poll 71% of those who rated their health status as fair-to-poor reported insomnia and 29% reported drowsiness.
-The Established Populations for Epidemiologic Studies of the Elderly found a self-reported fair-to-poor health status in 36% of community-dwelling persons aged 65 years or older and it was significantly associated with insomnia symptoms (34).
+In the National Sleep Foundation’s 2003 poll, 71% of those who rated their health status as fair-to-poor reported insomnia, and 29% reported drowsiness.
+The Established Populations for Epidemiologic Studies of the Elderly found a self-reported fair-to-poor health status in 36% of community-dwelling persons aged 65 years or older, and it was significantly associated with insomnia symptoms (40).

-Other authors have mainly supported the hypothesis that sleep complaints in older persons are not related to the aging process “per se,” emphasizing the importance of comorbidities and primary sleep disorders (32; 02).
+Other authors have mainly supported the hypothesis that older persons’ sleep complaints are unrelated to the aging process “per se,” emphasizing the importance of comorbidities and primary sleep disorders (38; 02).

-In an exhaustive review on sleep and human aging, it is possible to find all major studies in favor or against the two hypotheses (68).
-Some scientific evidence supports that sleep need is reduced in the elderly who show less intense "rebound” sleep and a minor reduction of attention after deprivation, and less subjective sleepiness with sleep restriction.
+In an exhaustive review on sleep and human aging, it is possible to find all major studies in favor or against the two hypotheses (75).
+Some scientific evidence supports that sleep need is reduced in the elderly who show less intense "rebound” sleep, a minor reduction of attention after deprivation, and less subjective sleepiness with sleep restriction.
 Other authors argue that sleep need is not significantly changed while sleep-generating ability is impaired.
-Currently, no clear consensus exists, but the evidence seems to be slightly in favor of the hypothesis that older adults have an alteration in their ability to register, perceive, or generate the sleep they need (68).
+Currently, no clear consensus exists, but the evidence seems to be slightly in favor of the hypothesis that older adults have an alteration in their ability to register, perceive, or generate the sleep they need (75).

 Chronic conditions show a high prevalence in older adults.
 According to the National Sleep Foundation’s 2003 poll, 43% of involved persons reported two to three chronic conditions, 24% four or more, and only 10% reported none.
 The most prevalent conditions were hypertension (47%), arthritis (46%), enlarged prostate (22% of men), heart disease (18%), depression (16%), and diabetes (15%).
 Nocturia and related sleep disturbance were present in 65% of men and women.
 Other epidemiological studies and several papers confirmed these data.
 Each of these disturbances can cause sleep disorders.